markusressel/py-image-dedup/README.md

 before analysing a given file the file modification time is compared to the given one.
 If the database content seems to be still correct the signature for this file will **not** be recalculated.
 Because of this supsequent runs will be much faster.
-There has to happen some file access still though so it is probably still limited to that.
+There still has to happen some file access though so it is probably limited by that.

 ### Phase 4 - Finding duplicates